zmcartor/homestead-guide/old-docs-for-reference/main-wiki.rst/Design-Rationale.rst

    economic set for sub-consensus-based applications like Schellingcoin.
--  **PREVHASH**: used as a semi-secure source of randomness, and to allow contracts to evaluate Merkle tree proofs of state in the previous block without requiring a highly complex recursive "Ethereum light client in Ethereum" construction.
+-  **PREVHASH**: used as a semi-secure source of randomness, and to allow contracts to evaluate Merkle tree proofs of state in the previous block without requiring a highly complex recursive "Expanse light client in Expanse" construction.
 -  **EXTCODESIZE**, **EXTCODECOPY**: the primary uses here are to allow contracts to check the code of other contracts against a template, or even simulating them, before interacting with them.
 See